awalterschulze/regex-reexamined-coq/CONTRIBUTING.md

 A proof may be left out if:

+ ### TODO, Good First Issue
  - you are lazy, for example maybe you see the proof will be similar to other proofs (this gives beginners an opportunity to also contribute).
-In this case please add `(* TODO: Good First Issue *)`
+ ### TODO, Help Wanted
  - you need help (this gives beginners who are up for a challenge, a chance to contribute).
-In this case please add `(* TODO: Help Wanted *)`

 ### Tactics